Table of Contents

 Stem cell therapy

 The deleterious effects of senescent cells are compounded by defective clearance of these cells associated with the diminished production of young healthy cells by a local niche of stem cells.
 Aging might itself decrease the vigor of the local stem cells.
-In these circumstances, stem cell rejuvenation therapy by addition of stem cell populations into the tissues after removal of senescent cells is an interesting notion.
+In these circumstances, stem cell rejuvenation therapy by the addition of stem cell populations into the tissues after removal of senescent cells is an interesting notion.

 Stem Cell Exhaustion

 Adult stem cells preservation is crucial for the maintenance of tissue homeostasis; especially as the cell grows older.
-Aging is associated with an attrition of stem cells.
+Aging is associated with the attrition of stem cells.
 This is known as stem cell exhaustion.
 Exhaustion of the stem cell pool is brought in by a multitude of diverse processes such as dysregulated metabolic signaling, premature aging secondary to oncogenic insult to the somatic genome and other pathways which contribute to the decline in the functionality of the cell.

 Adult stem cells regulate the key signaling pathways responsible for the emergence of age-related pathologies.
 Stem cell exhaustion leads to anemia, myelodysplasia, osteoporosis and decreased fracture repair, decreased repair of muscle fibers, decreased intestinal function and cancer.
 Highly advanced therapeutic manipulations of a stem cells niche to affect healthspan and lifespan of an individual is not a distant dream now.